staffeng42/awesome-staff-plus-engineering/README.md

 - [Amazon Leadership Principles](https://www.amazon.jobs/content/en/our-workplace/leadership-principles) - 📚 Core Amazon principles for discussing and deciding the best way to solve a problem in everyday life.
 - [Operating as a Staff Engineer in a leaderless scope](https://www.youtube.com/watch?v=_v_9BWPTExI) - 🎬
 As a Staff Engineer, you may find yourself in a large scope where a manager, Director or VP of Engineering, is missing, needing to fill the gaps.
+- **[The Manager's Path](https://www.oreilly.com/library/view/the-managers-path/9781491973882/)** - 📚 A guide to navigating the transition from individual contributor to leadership roles, with insights relevant to staff engineers.
+- **[An Elegant Puzzle: Systems of Engineering Management](https://www.elegantpuzzle.com/)** - 📚 A book that explores the systems and processes behind effective engineering leadership.
+- **[Radical Candor](https://www.radicalcandor.com/)** - 📚 A framework for giving and receiving feedback effectively, a critical skill for staff engineers.
+- **[Turn the Ship Around!](https://www.davidmarquet.com/turn-the-ship-around)** - 📚 A book on creating leadership at every level, relevant for staff engineers leading without authority.

 ### Interviewing